zhinst/zhinst-toolkit/docs/source/examples/shfqa.rst

 interacting with this node tree.
 For more information about all functionalities and usage of the node tree in toolkit refer to the dedicated :doc:`section <../first_steps/nodetree>`.

-The package ``zhinst-deviceutils`` provided by Zurich Instruments offers a collection of helper functions to ease the use of the SHFQA among other devices.
+The package ``zhinst-utils`` provided by Zurich Instruments offers a collection of helper functions to ease the use of the SHFQA among other devices.
 Toolkit embeds these functions inside the nodetree.
 The following table shows the equivalent functions in zhinst-toolkit.